Toronto subway trackage: Other track features

-Each subway yard has different features that join them to the mainline.
-Subway operators generally get their train at a point where the yard meets the main line, at the Greenwood Portal, the Davisville Buildup (third platform of Davisville station), or the Wilson Hostler (platform-like in appearance seen heading between Wilson and Sheppard West stations on the east side of the yard) depending on the home yard.
-The light-rail lines have a similar feature at their maintenance and storage facilities.
+Each Line 1, 2, and 4 yard has different features that join them to the mainline.
+Operators generally board their train at a point where the yard meets the main line, at the Greenwood Portal, the Davisville Buildup (third platform of Davisville station), or the Wilson Hostler (platform-like in appearance seen heading between Wilson and Sheppard West stations on the east side of the yard) depending on the home yard.
+Lines 5 and 6 have a similar feature at their maintenance and storage facilities.